nicm42/100-days-of-code-v2/log3.md

 **Day 25: 2nd May 2021**
 Converting to TypeScript didn't take long.
 Although I discovered there's things you have to do to deal with DOM elements, which weren't mentioned in the Scrimba course.
 I then tidied up the HTML and JS, and updated SASS to use @use instead of @import.
 And added some tests in Cypress.
 I think it's done now, I just need to come back to it with a fresh brain tomorrow to double check and see if I can build it in Netlify, rather than including the dist folder on GitHub.

+**Day 26: 3rd May 2021**
+Checked Guess the Number, and it was fine, but it didn't build.
+I had to update a dependency.
+That took longer than I thought it would.
+But I then gave some feedback on a couple of Frontend Mentor projects.
+Going back to the Bookfinder project, I thought I'd better look at Google Books API.
+And I found that it doesn't need a key.
+All that research on how to hide it will come in useful, just not yet.